DiegoArguello26/Missing-Data-Imputation-and-Analyses-for-RCTs/README.md

 Description of Dataset "SampleMissing" that accompanies SAS code:

 "SampleMissing.csv" (CSV Format) and "samplemissing.sas7bdat" (SAS 9.4 Format) contain baseline and month-12 follow-up
-data on three physical activity outcomes of interest (mean daily Sedentary, standing and stepping hours) from the complete case sample (N=42) of a cluster RCT titled, "Modifying the Workplace to Decrease Sedentary Behavior and Improve Health", where subjects were randomized into one of three study conditions: seated control (N=13), sit-to-stand desk (N=13), or treadmill desk (N=16) and the objective was to study the effects of these active workstations on physical
+data on three physical activity outcomes of interest (mean daily sedentary, standing and stepping hours) from the complete case sample (N=42) of a cluster RCT titled, "Modifying the Workplace to Decrease Sedentary Behavior and Improve Health", where subjects were randomized into one of three study conditions: seated control (N=13), sit-to-stand desk (N=13), or treadmill desk (N=16) and the objective was to study the effects of these active workstations on physical